Best Songs Ever

 Discover

-More songs by Frank Sinatra (See Charts): How Insensitive, The Best Is Yet To Come, Some Enchanted Evening, Why Try To Change Me Now, Mack The Knife, What’ll I Do?, The Lady Is A Tramp, I'Ve Got You Under My Skin, Just The Way You Are, and Chattanoogie Shoe Shine Boy.
+More songs by Frank Sinatra (See Charts): The Best Is Yet To Come, How Insensitive, Mack The Knife, Why Try To Change Me Now, Some Enchanted Evening, I'Ve Got You Under My Skin, One For My Baby (And One More For The Road), Bad Bad Leroy Brown, Summer Wind, and Song Sung Blue.

 Popular in Jazz (See Charts): Sinnerman, What A Wonderful World, Non, Je Ne Regrette Rien, Summertime, Baltimore, Gloomy Sunday, Feeling Good, Slabo Day, What'S A Woman, and Strangers In The Night.